-- Wallet chains or dog collars are not allowed. - Head wear (hats, caps, bandanas, scarves, etc.) or hair grooming devices (combs, picks, etc.) are not allowed.
+- Jewelry that distracts from the educational process is not allowed. - Wallet chains or dog collars are not allowed. - Head wear (hats, caps, bandanas, scarves, etc.) or hair grooming devices (combs, picks, etc.) are not allowed.
 Head wear worn for religious purposes is always allowed. - Sunglasses are not allowed. - Tattoos or a marking from markers or pens on exposed skin are not allowed.